BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

    1. This may be a somewhat less secure locale that your Home Storage Locale and your Primary Storage Locale.
    1. Options include your work, your parent's house, a trusted friend's house.
    1. You will only store backups at your Secondary Storage Locale: an SSKR share and possibly other backup material

+**Optional Resilience Improvement: Prepare Cloud Backup.** Optionally, prepare encrypted cloud storage that will allow you to back up some minimal textual data in case of a physical disaster.
+LastPass's "Notes" feature is one methodology.

 #### **Step B: Prepare Computer**